rheamall/Northwind-Traders-SQL-Analysis/README.md

-# Northwind Traders SQL Analysis
+# Business Intelligence Analysis of the Northwind Traders Database

 **Summary**: This is a comprehensive SQL analysis of the Northwind Traders database, a simulated dataset commonly used for learning and business intelligence exploration.
 We explored data insights through complex queries, joins and CTEs.
 We focused our analysis in 4 key areas: these were **sales revenue, customer behavior, suppliers** and **operational efficiency**, to derive actionable insights for business improvement.